group1modrob/ModRob1_Labs/ModRob1_Lab9/README.md

 # Modern Robotics I, Lab 9: Python Code for All the Math from Lesson 3 up to Lesson 6
 This folder contains all the code for Lab 9.
-The work distribution worked as follows:
+The work distribution was structured as follows:
 - Parts 1 - 6: Wilfredo Robinson
 - Parts 7 - 10: Namrata Roy
 - Parts 11 - 13: Long-Tai Chen